 What is a supporting statement?

-A supporting or personal statement is used to outline your suitability for a particular role and is your chance to speak directly to the employer’s wants and needs.
+A supporting statement is used to outline your suitability for a particular role and is your chance to speak directly to the employer’s wants and needs.
 Although any employer can request one, supporting statements are particularly common in the education and non-profit/charity sectors.
-One of the biggest employers in the UK, the NHS, requests applicants complete a supporting information section on their online application - this is exactly the same as a supporting statement.
+One of the biggest employers in the UK, the NHS, requests applicants complete a supporting information section on their online application - this is exactly the same as a supporting/personal statement.

 How to write a supporting statement for a job application